ualibraries/ual-libcal/README.md

 This project uses [JavaScript Standard Style](https://standardjs.com/).
 Test it by running `npm test`.

+### Deploying with a specific username

+By default, Shipit uses your current OS username for connecting to the remote server.
+To override that, use the `--user` parameter.
+Example: `shipit prod deploy --user=YOUR_USERNAME`

 ## LibCal settings

 In the LibCal dashboard, go to 'Admin' -> 'Look & Feel'.